 - Put strategies in place to counter your shortcomings and the risks associated with controllable threats before starting your business venture.

-Starting a business requires a lot more than having a business idea and enough startup funds.
-It’s essential to research your niche, understand the applicable business model, and match all against the requirements and what you have to avoid startup pitfalls.
+Creating a product doesn’t have to be complicated.
+You can transform the best SEO keyword into a brilliant product or a business with a suitable model.
+However, that requires a lot more than having a product idea and resources.
+It’s essential to research your niche and product ideas, understand the applicable business model, and match all against what you can achieve to excel in your startup project.